booleanhunter/ReactJS-AdminLTE/README.md

 - Place/move your component inside the [/src/components](https://github.com/booleanhunter/ReactJS-AdminLTE/tree/master/src) folder and include it inside `widgets.src.js`.
 - Run `npm build` to generate the library `reactjsAdminlte.js`.
 Your component will be included in the library!
 - To make sure that your component works correctly, test it out by including it in the page using the library.

+#### Some tips before making a pull request
+- Make sure that you've pulled the latest commits into your fork.
+- Create a branch for your edits - that way the project maintainer can safely pull your code and test it out.
+- If it's your first P.R, it'll be easier if you begin with something small first instead of making huge changes in lots of files.
+It helps me understand what the P.R is about, and I could help you out with the rest of changes if needed.
+It'll also save you from spending lot of effort in doing something that might not be necessary.
+- An important thing to remember is to have a P.R that fixes one issue at a time, and not make changes to lot of files in the same P.R.
+This way it's easier to test the changes out and have a relatively clean commit log.
+- You can learn more about these tips in detail [here](https://guides.github.com/activities/contributing-to-open-source/#contributing)

 ##### If you have any further queries that you may have on how to contribute, or you have just general questions about how to use the components in your app - feel free to shoot an email.
 I'll help you out! :smile_cat: